cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 - ``app.temp.dir`` (default: ``/tmp``)
 - ``kafka.log.dir`` (default: ``/tmp/kafka-logs``)

-The CDAP user should be able to write to both of these directories, as they are used for deploying applications and operating CDAP.
+The CDAP user **must** be able to write to both of these directories, as they are used for deploying applications and for operating CDAP.

 Configuring Security
 ....................